dpjudas/UT99VulkanDrv/README.md

 - LinearBrightness: True brightness control (UT's brightness control is actually gamma control).
 128 is the default.
 - OccludeLines: If true, lines are occluded by geometry in the Unreal editor.
 - LODBias: Adjusts the level-of-detail bias for textures.
 A number greater than zero will bias it towards using lower detail mipmaps.
 A negative number will bias it towards using higher level mipmaps
+- Bloom: Adds bloom to overbright pixels
+- BloomAmount: Controls how strong the bloom blur should be.
+128 is the default.

 ## License